mvalancy-mt/ovpn-connexa-python/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is free and open-source, licensed under the MIT license.
+See the LICENSE file for details.

-## Security

-For security issues, please email security@openvpn.net instead of posting a public issue on GitHub.

 ## References